kyoto-framework/kyoto/.web/docs/core-features.md

 package main

 import (
-    ssc "github.com/yuriizinets/ssceng"
+    "github.com/yuriizinets/kyoto"
 )

 type PageIndex struct {}
 ```

 As a requirement, each page must have an html template builder method.
-Please note that providing `ssc.Funcs()` is not required, but highly recommended as far as it provides some library features.
+Please note that providing `kyoto.Funcs()` is not required, but highly recommended as far as it provides some library features.

 `page.index.go`